Omid-Eghlidos/vibrational-analysis/README.md

-# vibrational-analysis
+# Vibrational Analysis
-A repository containing a MATLAB code to perform vibrational analysis of structures using various methods including Modal Expansion and Impedance Matrix Methods.
+ A repositroy with MATLAB code for vibrational analysis of structures.